Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-63-torn.md

 The scent of the paint eventually woke the slumbering lunk.
 Thanks to the Nofl, Gorku had eventually regained his full senses.
 Nowadays his nose was even more sensitive than Leemu’s.

-*“Mrrf* ...das’ the ‘spensive red paint ‘yer usin,’” he said, without opening an eye.
+*"Mrrf* ...das’ the ‘spensive red paint ‘yer usin,’" he said, without opening an eye.

-“Painting something important.”
+"Painting something important."

 Gorku’s tail thumped once, but he didn’t bother to stir from his semi-liquid somnolent posture.

-“That’s all?
-Just a tail thump?”
+"That’s all?
+Just a tail thump?"

-“‘Yer charmin’ but I ain’t that kind o’ male.”
+"‘Yer charmin’ but I ain’t that kind o’ male."

 Leemu sketched in a few whiskers with his liner brush.
-“Very droll.
-I thought you were looking at a third-ring career, not a comedy gig.”
+"Very droll.
+I thought you were looking at a third-ring career, not a comedy gig."

-“Gotta get the Second Ring first *an’* I gotta get a recommend ‘ta go further.
-One paw down at a time.”
+"Gotta get the Second Ring first *an’* I gotta get a recommend ‘ta go further.
+One paw down at a time."

-“You’ll get it.
-And you *do* know the Great Father…”
+"You’ll get it.
+And you *do* know the Great Father…"

-“No.” Gorku growled quietly.
-“That’ll actually make it *worse,* cousin.
-Ain’t nobody wanna say they favored a ‘Back ‘cuz o’ who he knew.”
+"No." Gorku growled quietly.
+"That’ll actually make it *worse,* cousin.
+Ain’t nobody wanna say they favored a ‘Back ‘cuz o’ who he knew."

-“...You’ll still get it.
-You’re barely even twenty!”
+"...You’ll still get it.
+You’re barely even twenty!"

-“...Thanks.”
+"...Thanks."

-“And thanks for staying still so I can finish this…”
+"And thanks for staying still so I can finish this…"

 For a little while, the only sounds in the room were the rough, soothing noise of bristles on primed canvas, interrupted by a prolonged gastric growl.

-“...Leemu?”
+"...Leemu?"

-“Yeah?”
+"Yeah?"

-“I’m hungry.”
+"I’m hungry."

-“You don’t say.”
+"You don’t say."

-“Shaddup, lil’ guy.”
+"Shaddup, lil’ guy."
 Apparently hunger was sufficient motivation for Gorku to pour himself down across his desk and sort of meander his way toward the kitchen.

 Leemu chittered, and cleaned his brush.
-“Fine.
-Why don’t we go visit Leela?”
+"Fine.
+Why don’t we go visit Leela?"

-“We could...but I was kinda hopin’ we could stay home an’ grill some steaks.”
+"We could...but I was kinda hopin’ we could stay home an’ grill some steaks."

 Leemu nodded, and considered his painting.
 It wasn’t finished, but he’d discovered that sometimes a half-finished painting had qualities all its own.
 He’d already captured everything *important.* Sometimes, that was all he needed.
 He duck-nodded, took it off the easel and put it aside to dry.

 And actually...

-“That sounds good too,” he said.
+"That sounds good too," he said.

 ___